Blood of the Martyrs: Line-up changes and Completionist

-New vocalist and Endgame
+New vocalist, Endgame and hiatus

 In early 2014 the band announced that they had started to write new music.
 The band announced that they would be releasing an updated version of "Lady Nightshade" from their debut album as a single for free download.
 The single was released on August 15 and featured touring vocalist Eric Hendricks.
 The band began releasing song teasers from their upcoming album, though a permanent vocalist had not been announced at the time; Jason Wilkins, former vocalist for Gethsemane, was later announced as the band's new vocalist in 2015.
 On January 22, 2016, Blood of the Martyrs premiered a video for their new song "The Devil's Grip", the lead single from their upcoming EP Endgame.
 On February 14 the band released the second single from Endgame, titled "Dr. Killinger".

+Over a year after the release of Endgame, the band went into an indefinite hiatus.
+The members focused on other projects with Huotari focusing on his film-making career.

+Return of Zook, Here at the End of All Things, and breakup

+One June 23, 2023, six years after the band's hiatus started, vocalist/keyboardist Lee Zook announced he was back in the band.
+He also announced that the band's final release, the EP Here at the End of All Things, would be released later that year.
+On October 2, 2024, the band announced that the EP would be released on October 31.
+Here at the End of All Things was released for streaming via YouTube on October 31, while its release was delayed on other platforms due to the band tagging the songs as explicit due to the lyrics covering sensitive topics such as self-harm and self-medication.
+The EP was produced by Andrew "Drewsif" Reynolds at Baja Blue Studio in Austin, Texas.

 Style

 Blood of the Martyrs is a heavy based band and is heavily influenced by the metalcore and deathcore subgenres while incorporating elements of electronic music and symphonic metal into their songs.

 They are well known for their high live energy and performance.